Martin Gädecke

 About me

 I’m Martin, a Sociology PhD Student at the University of Oxford.
-My academic journey began with a Bachelor’s and Masters in Social Sciences at Humboldt University, Berlin.
-This esteemed institution equipped me with valuable skills in quantitative research techniques, particularly in sequence analysis and life course research—skills that continue to shape my work.
+My academic journey began at Humboldt University in Berlin, where I earned a Bachelor’s and Master’s degree in Social Sciences.
+It was during this time that I developed a strong foundation in quantitative research methods, particularly sequence analysis and life course research—tools that now play a central role in my work.

 My research